webbrouwer/expenses_overview/readme.md

 # Set up

-* Create a config/config.php file and insert below code.
-Adjust to your credentials
+* Create a config/config.php file and insert code from below.
+Adjust to it your credentials.
-* Run `npm install`
+* Run `npm install`.
-* You are good to go
+* You are good to go. :+1:

 ```php
 /**